 Here are some reasons why this is an important thing to incorporate:

 Knowing that your cold call is 2 to 5 minutes and that the next stage is the meeting or appointment tells you two key things.
 First, you do not have enough time to sell.
-And second, the key thing to focus on is getting the prospect to agree to move forward to the meeting stage.
+And second, the critical thing to focus on is getting the prospect to agree to move forward to the meeting stage.

 The cold call is not enough time to build enough interest to close the deal.